For today’s dehydrator project, we are going to dehydrate hash browns.

 Use an appropriately sized canning jar for storage.
 The dehydrated hash browns might keep up to 12 months or longer.
 Exactly how long depends on how well you dehydrate and condition the hash browns and your pantry storage conditions.

 We’ll use a food-safe desiccant packet for moisture control because we live in a fairly humid area.
-For our pint-size or quart-size mason jars, we’ll use a single food safe 5 -gram desiccant packet.
+For our pint-size or quart-size mason jars, we’ll use a single food-safe 5-gram desiccant packet.
 For larger jars, we’ll add 2 packets.
 The desiccant packets will absorb any moisture and help extend the shelf life of the dehydrated food.

-We use these inexpensive food-safe desiccant packets which are available from Amazon.
+We use these inexpensive food-safe desiccant packets, which are available from Amazon.
 These 5-gram packets have over 5000 of mostly 4- and 5-star customer reviews, with an average of 4.7 stars out of 5.
 Our bag of 60 desiccant packets will last quite a while because they can be recharged and reused multiple times.
 Other food-safe sizes are available.

-Lastly, I’ll attach or include a short note describing the jar contents and the date the product was dehydrated.
-The note also lets me know where to go in my dehydrator logbook if I want to make another note or two.
+Lastly, attach or include a short note describing the jar contents and the date the product was dehydrated.
+The label identifies the canning jar contents, and the date helps with the rotation schedule.
+A first-in, first-out rotation helps us to use items that have been on the shelf the longest, so we’re using the oldest food first.
+This method helps us maintain the integrity of dehydrated products.
+The note also lets me know where to go in my dehydrator logbook if I want to make an update.

 Hydration